thomasbridge74/100-days-of-nautobot-archive/Day001_Development_Setup/README.md

 ![Codespace_Screenshot_7.png](images/Codespace_Screenshot_7.png)

+> [!TIP]
+> Not the most secure username and password, I know, you might get a warning prompt depending on the browser.
+The port and instance is *not* open to the public.

 We now have a working Nautobot instance in Codepsace.
 Let's go back to the terminal window and use ```Ctl+C``` to terminate the Nautobot instance:

 ```shell